fireflycons/100-days-of-Azure/README.md

 ## Install terraform on the lab terminal

-For each lab, paste and run these commands into the lab terminal to set up terraform.
+For each lab, paste and run these commands into the lab terminal to set up terraform, and to create environment variables for Azure interaction.
+All configurations use the resource group name and some of them require some or all of the authentication variables.

 ```bash
 curl -Lo terraform.zip https://releases.hashicorp.com/terraform/1.15.2/terraform_1.15.2_linux_amd64.zip